-As stated in Section 3.2.1, one meeting has been held with SEWPaC in regard to the NGBR Project.
+As stated in Section 3.2.1, a meeting was held with DotE in regard to the NGBR Project.

 The discussion of this meeting focused on the description of the NGBR Project and the connectivity of the NGBR Project to other projects in the region.
-Further consultation is planned to be undertaken with SEWPaC in relation to the NGBR Project.
+Further consultation is planned to be undertaken with DotE in relation to the NGBR Project.